 - Costs about $13 for a 3lb bag, a little pricey compared to other seed

-- Mix of improved varieties of fine bladed, lower maintenance fescues
+- A mix of improved varieties of fine bladed, lower maintenance fescues

 - Seed mix changes for different regions of the country, providing a grass seed specifically formulated for each climatic zone